mlrun/mlrun/docs/runtimes/using-functions.md

     # run the function
     run_results = my_func.run(params={"label_column": "label"}, inputs={'data': data_url})

+### Load the code into the function container duri the build or deploy process
-the build/deploy option is good for making sure we have a container package with integrated code + dependencies and avoid the dependency or overhead of loading code at runtime.
-We need to make sure we add the source archive into our container or use the {py:meth}`~mlrun.runtimes.KubejobRuntime.deploy()` method which will build a container for us, we can specify the build configuration using the {py:meth}`~mlrun.runtimes.KubejobRuntime.build_config` method.
+The build/deploy option is good for making sure that the container package has the  integrated code + dependencies, and it avoids the dependency, or overhead, of loading code at runtime.
+Either the source archive must be added into the container or you can use the  {py:meth}`~mlrun.runtimes.KubejobRuntime.deploy()` method to build a container.
+Specify the build configuration using the {py:meth}`~mlrun.runtimes.KubejobRuntime.build_config` method.
+You can use this option with {py:func}`~mlrun.run.new_function` and the {py:func}`~mlrun.run.code_to_function` methods.

+The `command='./myfunc.py'` specifies the command we execute in the function container/workdir.
+By default it calls python with the specified command.
+You can

+- specify `mode="pass"` to execute the command as is (e.g. for binary code).
+- template (`{..}`) in the command to pass the task parameters as arguments for the execution command (e.g. `mycode.py --x {xparam}` substitutes the `{xparam}` with the value of the `xparam` parameter).

     # create a new job function from base image and archive + custom build commands
     fn = mlrun.new_function('archive', kind='job', command='./myfunc.py')